Why the Best Marketing Strategies Fit on One Page

 In many organizations, strategy is presented through long decks filled with dozens of slides.
 While detailed documentation has its place, the most effective strategies often start with something much simpler: a single, clear page.

-A strategy-on-a-page doesn’t reduce complexity—it forces clarity.
+A strategy-on-a-page doesn't reduce complexity—it forces clarity.
 It pushes teams to focus on the most important questions instead of getting lost in excessive information.
+As we explore in clarity beats complexity, this is a principle that applies across all of marketing.

 Strategy-on-a-Page Forces Clear Thinking